Andy4495/SWI2C/README.md

 The following library methods are used to read and write data to the device.
 All return the value `1` if the message was sent successfully, and return `0` if a NACK was detected during the I2C communication.

-Each of the high level methods listed below also takes an optional final parameter `bool sendStopbit` which defaults to `true` (and therefore does not need to be specified when calling any of these methods).
-When `sendStopBit` is `true`, the I2C message will end with a Stop Bit and release control of the I2C bus.
-If set to `false`, a Stop Bit will not be sent at the end of the message, and the I2C bus will be kept active by the controller.
-This is also referred to as the "repeated start" condition, and is probably of limited usefulness when using this library.
+Each of the high level methods listed below also takes an optional final parameter `bool sendStopBit` which defaults to `true` (and therefore does not need to be specified when calling any of these methods).
+When `sendStopBit` is `true`, the I2C message will end with a STOP bit and release control of the I2C bus.
+If set to `false`, a STOP bit will not be sent at the end of the message, and the I2C bus will be kept active by the controller.
+This is also referred to as a "repeated start" or "restart" condition, and is probably of limited usefulness when using this library.

 - Write an 8-bit `data` value to device register `regAddress`: